Four Things to Avoid if You Have Colitis

 Try pasta cooked with olive oil.
 As a second option, a cup of low-fat plain yogurt or a piece of fresh cheese with a spoonful of honey.

 This is a sample diet for breakfast, lunch, and dinner, but you can also incorporate snacks between each meal so you don’t go so long without eating.
+For example:

 - A cup of sugar-free fruit juice.